alexander-pastukhov/saccadr/README.md

 ```

 ## Usage
 The main function is `extract_saccades()`.
 Minimally, it  takes x and y gaze samples, and sampling rate returning a table with extracted saccades.
-Note that the function expects that units of the gaze samples are \strong{degrees of visual angle}, as some methods use physiologically plausible velocity and acceleration thresholds.
+Note that the function expects that units of the gaze samples are **degrees of visual angle**, as some methods use physiologically plausible velocity and acceleration thresholds.
 ```r
 data("single_trial")
 saccades <- extract_saccades(single_trial$x, single_trial$y, sample_rate = 500)